 In 2009, Caleb Graduated from University of Missouri, Sinclair School of Nursing, with a Bachelor of Science in Nursing (BSN).
 He practiced as a Registered Nurse in the State of Missouri from 2009-2019 in the roles of Emergency Nursing, Clinical Trials Coordinator, Med-Surg Nursing, and Inpatient Psychiatric Nursing.

-Caleb is currently a Provisionally Licensed Professional Counselor in the state of Missouri.
-Caleb is under ongoing supervision provided by Tara Vossenkemper (2012026531), founder and owner with The Counseling Hub, LLC.
+Caleb is currently a counselor-in-training in the state of Missouri.
+Caleb is under ongoing supervision provided by Tara Vossenkemper (2012026531), owner of and counselor with The Counseling Hub, LLC.